zacwm/kelp/README.md

   - No database, no logins, all temporary!
 (BYO authentication)
   - Supports MKV, MP4 and AVI (finds first matching file in torrent)
   - Simultaneous room support (room limit configurable)
-  - Playback syncing with others in the room
+  - Playback syncing with other users in the room
   - Extracts subtitles if found

 ## Setup